AresMUSH/aresmush/plugins/profile/help/en/profile_tutorial.md

 ## Profile Images and Icons

 Your **profile image** is the picture featured on your profile page.
-To set your profile image:

-1. Click the "Files" button at the bottom of the profile page and upload the image to your character's folder.
-2. Edit your profile and find the "Profile Image" field.
-3. Select the image to use as your profile image.

-You can optionally set a different image for the smaller **profile icon** used in scenes and across the web portal.
-See [Icons](/help/icons) for tips on sizing your icon.
+You can select any file in your profile gallery to be your profile image.
+You can optionally select a different image for your smaller **profile icon** used in scenes and elsewhere throughout the web portal.
+See [Icons](/help/icons) for tips on sizing your icon and detailed instructions for uploading and setting them.

 ## Relationships